celiamorse/PLP/README.md

 When you access or modify the 'Age' property, you are invoking the 'get' and 'set' methods, which can include additional logic or constraints.
 This allows you to maintain data integrity and control how the 'Age' field is used by external code.

-Polymorphism: C# supports polymorphism, which means you can treat objects from different classes in a consistent way.
+-Polymorphism: C# supports polymorphism, which means you can treat objects from different classes in a consistent way.

 An example from https://www.w3schools.com/cs/cs_polymorphism.php: